awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **Advanced details**, expand the section to view the fields\.

 1. For **Purchasing option**, you can choose **Request Spot Instances** to request Spot Instances at the Spot price, capped at the On\-Demand price, and choose **Customize** to change the default Spot Instance settings\.
 For an Auto Scaling group, you must specify a one\-time request with no end date \(the default\)\.
-For more information, see [Requesting Spot Instances for fault\-tolerant and flexible applications](launch-template-spot-instances.md)\.
+For more information, see [Request Spot Instances for fault\-tolerant and flexible applications](launch-template-spot-instances.md)\.
 **Note**
 Amazon EC2 Auto Scaling lets you override the instance type in your launch template to create an Auto Scaling group that uses multiple instance types and launches Spot and On\-Demand Instances\.
 To do so, you must leave **Purchasing option** unspecified in your launch template\.
 If you try to create a mixed instances group using a launch template with **Purchasing option** specified, you get the following error\.